Murder of Megan Kanka: Predator

 Jesse K. Timmendequas (born April 15, 1961) had two previous convictions for sexually assaulting young girls.
-In 1979, he pleaded guilty to the attempted aggravated sexual assault of a five-year-old girl in Piscataway Township, New Jersey.
-Timmendequas was given a suspended sentence, and after failing to attend counseling, he was sent for nine months to the Middlesex Adult Correctional Center.
+In 1979, when Timmendequas was 18-years old, he pleaded guilty to the attempted aggravated sexual assault of a five-year-old girl in Piscataway Township, New Jersey.
+Timmendequas was given a suspended sentence and, after failing to attend counseling, he was sent for nine months to the Middlesex Adult Correctional Center.
 In 1981, Timmendequas pleaded guilty to the assault of a seven-year-old girl and was imprisoned at the Adult Diagnostic & Treatment Center (ADTC) in Avenel, New Jersey, for six years.

 Timmendequas reportedly participated little in the treatment program offered at the ADTC.
 He was described by one therapist who treated him at the facility as a "whiner" who spent most of his time sleeping.
 Another therapist stated that she had believed that Timmendequas would eventually commit another sex crime (although she did not believe he would commit murder).